alpaka-group/llama/docs/pages/virtualdatum.rst

     float& g = vdColor(g{});
     g = 1.0;

-Supplying the array domain coordinates to a view access returns such a :cpp:`VirtualDatum`, storing this array domain coordiante.
+Supplying the array domain coordinates to a view access returns such a :cpp:`llama::VirtualDatum`, storing this array domain coordiante.
 This object can be thought of like a datum in the :math:`N`-dimensional array domain space, but as the elements of this datum may not be contiguous in memory, it is not a real object in the C++ sense and thus called virtual.

-Accessing subparts of a :cpp:`VirtualDatum` is done using `operator()` and the tag types from the datum domain.
+Accessing subparts of a :cpp:`llama::VirtualDatum` is done using `operator()` and the tag types from the datum domain.

 If an access describes a final/leaf element in the datum domain, a reference to a value of the corresponding type is returned.
 Such an access is called terminal.
-If the access is non-termian, i.e. it does not yet reach a leaf in the datum domain tree, another :cpp:`VirtualDatum` is returned, binding the tags already used for navigating down the datum domain.
+If the access is non-termian, i.e. it does not yet reach a leaf in the datum domain tree, another :cpp:`llama::VirtualDatum` is returned, binding the tags already used for navigating down the datum domain.

-A :cpp:`VirtualDatum` can be used like a real local object in many places.
+A :cpp:`llama::VirtualDatum` can be used like a real local object in many places.
 It can be used as a local variable, copied around, passed as an argument to a function (as seen in the
 `nbody example <https://github.com/alpaka-group/llama/blob/master/examples/nbody/nbody.cpp>`_), etc.
-In general, :cpp:`VirtualDatum` is a value type that represents a reference, similar to an iterator in C++ (:cpp:`One` is a notable exception).
+In general, :cpp:`llama::VirtualDatum` is a value type that represents a reference, similar to an iterator in C++ (:cpp:`llama::One` is a notable exception).

 One
 ---

-:cpp:`One<DatumDomain>` is a shortcut to create a scalar :cpp:`VirtualDatum`.
+:cpp:`llama::One<DatumDomain>` is a shortcut to create a scalar :cpp:`llama::VirtualDatum`.
 This is useful when we want to have a single datum instance e.g. as a local variable.

     llama::One<Pixel> datum;
     datum(color{}, g{}) = 1.0;
     auto datum2 = datum; // independent copy

-Technically, :cpp:`One` is a :cpp:`VirtualDatum` which stores a scalar :cpp:`View` inside, using the mapping :cpp:`mapping::One`.
+Technically, :cpp:`llama::One` is a :cpp:`llama::VirtualDatum` which stores a scalar :cpp:`llama::View` inside, using the mapping :cpp:`llama::mapping::One`.
-This also has the unfortunate consequence that a :cpp:`One` is now a value type with deep-copy semantic.
+This also has the unfortunate consequence that a :cpp:`llama::One` is now a value type with deep-copy semantic.
 We might address this inconsistency at some point.

 Arithmetic and logical operatores
 ---------------------------------

-:cpp:`VirtualDatum` overloads several arithmetic and logical operatores:
+:cpp:`llama::VirtualDatum` overloads several arithmetic and logical operatores:

 .. code-block:: C++